Playhaus Designs founders Dara Frank and Liz Santana aren’t just creating playrooms—they’re creating epic experiences for the entire family

 From climbing walls to live-in dollhouses…and more

 “We just completed a two-room installation in Connecticut,” Dara says.
 “The family did one active room with acrylic mirrors, a Tarzan swing and all kinds of climbing equipment.
 Then, we built out a life-size dollhouse that had everything—a mailbox and address on the outside, and floor-to-ceiling cabinetry, a secret garden swing, imaginative play corner, space for arts and crafts, a kitchen and vanity and themed wall decals and beautiful wallpaper on the inside.”
-All of this, Liz says, was built out in just 10 days while the family was on vacation.
+Liz says all this was built out in just 10 days while the family was on vacation.
 They wanted the installation completed before virtual school started so the kids would have a space to play during breaks.

-The next big build: both Dara and Liz’s current—and future—homes.
-Dara, her husband and their 18-month-old currently live in Williamsburg.
-Working with Suburban Jungle, the family is exploring the NYC suburbs in search of a town and a home where they can build a special playspace.
+The next big project on the horizon for both Dara and Liz is the construction of their current and future homes.
+Dara, along with her husband and their 18-month-old, currently resides in Williamsburg.
+They are currently collaborating with Suburban Jungle to explore various NYC suburbs, aiming to find a town and a home where they can create a unique playspace.

 “When you have kids, your priorities shift,” Dara says.
 “We don’t need a city address anymore—but I’m from Miami and my husband is from South Africa.
 We don’t know the suburbs and we have no ties to any specific areas outside of the city.
 Suburban Jungle has been amazing helping us find towns that make sense for us—towns I’ve never heard of or never would have considered, but that are just perfect.”

-Likewise, Liz is planning for her family’s playspace, but she isn’t planning a move.
-The family—including her husband, four-year-old daughter and two-year-old son—have been in New Jersey for 10 years, and moved to South Jersey three years ago.
+Similarly, Liz is in the process of planning her family’s play space, but she doesn’t have any plans to relocate.
+Her family, which includes her husband, four-year-old daughter, and two-year-old son, has been residing in New Jersey for a decade, with a move to South Jersey three years ago.

 “I can’t wait for Dara to move!” says Liz.
-“I’ve been planning for her future house for awhile.
-There will definitely be a lifesize dollhouse and some sort of climbing or workout space.
-I’m also planning my own playspace.
-There will definitely be really creative use of hidden spaces and tunnels and things—I see it as a bit of a prototype for what we’ll be doing more of in 2021.”
+“I’ve been planning for her future house for a while.
+There will be a life-size dollhouse and some climbing or workout space.
+I’m also planning my own play space.
+There will definitely be creative use of hidden spaces and tunnels and things—I see it as a bit of a prototype for what we’ll be doing more of in 2021.”

-Also on Dara and Liz’s radar for the coming months: commercial spaces.
-They’ve been fielding requests from local businesses and apartment buildings looking to create safe, socially-distanced playspaces.
-Now, though, the bulk of their work remains in-home, with families in and around the tri-state area.
-It’s work they never imagined and now can’t imagine living without.
+Additionally, Dara and Liz have their sights set on commercial spaces in the upcoming months.
+They’ve received inquiries from local businesses and apartment buildings interested in creating safe, socially-distanced play spaces.
+However, most of their current work still revolves around in-home projects for families in and around the tri-state area.
+It’s a line of work they never anticipated but now can’t imagine living without.

 “To see the kids’ appreciation and excitement during the reveal—that’s why we do it,” says Liz.
 “That’s what keeps us going.
 These are the spaces we couldn’t have even dreamed about as kids—they’re that amazing!
 And we get to bring that magic to families every day.
 What could be better?”

-The first step in building out your amazing playspace?
-Finding your perfect home in the ideal suburb.
+The first step in building out your amazing play space?
+Finding your perfect home in the ideal suburb is easy.
 We can help!
 Get in touch now to schedule your free Suburbs Strategy session.